-- The protocols for exclusion and isolation for sick students and staff whether identified at the time of bus pick-up, arrival to school, or at any time during the school day are available at LCLC. - LCLC staff have been provided training on the signs of illness, guidelines for isolation, and appropriate measures to take, should a student or staff member display COVID-19 symptoms upon entry to school or at any time during the school day. - A primary isolation area will be designated for symptomatic Staff and students at all sites.
+- The protocols for exclusion and isolation for sick students and staff whether identified at the time of bus pick-up, arrival to school, or at any time during the school day are available at WMMS. - WMMS staff will be provided training by the District Nurse, or school personnel trained by the District Nurse, on the signs of illness, guidelines for isolation, and appropriate measures to take, should a student or staff member display COVID-19 symptoms upon entry to school or at any time during the school day. - A primary isolation area (CARE Room) will be designated for symptomatic staff and students at all sites.
 Supervision will be provided by the District Nurse or school personnel trained by the District Nurse.
-If necessary, secondary isolation areas will be identified in collaboration with the District Nurse and site administrator. - A separate designated area will be available for "well" students to access health care for routine first aid and medication administration.
-Symptomatic students will not have access to this area
+If necessary, secondary isolation areas (CARE Rooms) will be identified in collaboration with the District Nurse and site administrator. - A separate designated area will be available for "well" students to access health care for routine first aid and medication administration.
+Symptomatic students will not have access to this area.